dannycahyo/anika/README.md

 ### Home

-- Has list of movie
+- Has list of movies
 - Has pagination

 ### Anime Detail